-A router is a layer 3 device used to forward packet from one network to another.
-It forwards the packet through one of its port on the basis of destination IP address and the entry in the routing table.
-By using routing table, it finds an optimised path between the source and destination network.
+A router is a layer 3 device used to forward packets from one network to another.
+It forwards the packet through one of its ports on the basis of destination IP address and the entry in the routing table.
+By using a routing table, it finds an optimized path between the source and destination network.

-Here, we will talk about Cisco router basic commands like assigning IP address to an interface, bringing up an interface, applying enable and secret password.
+Here, we will talk about Cisco router’s basic commands like assigning an IP address to an interface, bringing up an interface, applying to enable and secret passwords.

 It is used to set a name to a device stating an identity to a device.
-This is important as these hostname are used in WAN for authentication purpose.
+This is important as these hostnames are used in WAN for authentication purposes.

 We can set the hostname as: